How to Hide a Hangover With Makeup

 Lip Colors to Brighten the Complexion

-Dark lip colors are always taboo if you're not feeling good, however, a vibrant lipstick can detract attention from tired eyes.
+Dark lip colors are always taboo if you're not feeling good, however, a vibrant red can detract attention from tired eyes.

 A Steady Hand